Women's sport in Iraq: Football (soccer)

 The Iraqi Women's Football League was founded in 2016 and is run by the Iraq Football Association.
 The Ghaz Al-Shamal club won the first women's title under the new league in 2016.
-The current winners of the Iraqi Women's Football League are Naft Al-Shamal, who won all 6 of their matches giving them the win in 2021.
+The current winners of the Iraqi Women's Football League are Al-Quwa Al-Jawiya, who won all ten of their matches giving them the win in 2024.
 The Iraq women's team debuted their participation in the AFC Women's Asian Cup qualification in 2018.
 They played against the Jordan, Philippines, Bahrain, United Arab Emirates, and Tajikistan women's teams.
 They lost all 5 matches, only scoring 4 goals total, while being scored against 22 times.
 The Iraq women's team withdrew from the qualifier games for the 2022 AFC Women's Asian Cup.
 The Iraq women's national team is currently unranked in the FIFA Women's World Cup due to being inactive.